 In instances such as this, list the primary funder as the funder responsible for managing receipt of your application.

-Yes.
-If UCT is claiming budget on a funding application, then an approval form must be submitted.
+If developing a budget broken down by cost categories when UCT is applying as a sub-applicant, then an approval form must be submitted.

 If the project budget submitted to the funder is broken down by cost categories, then yes.